isomerpages/iras-taxacademy/_executive-tax-programmes/4-goods-and-services-tax.md

 [Registration Form](https://forms.gle/8WpB2zuAjpkktGne9){:target="_blank"} - [Details]({{"/files/executive-tax-programmes/income-tax/ETP L1 GST 3-2020.pdf"}}){:target="_blank"}

-Registration is CLOSED for intake 3/2020 (Feb 2021 intake).
+Registration is OPEN for intake 1/2021 (May 2021 intake).

-The next intake for this course will be in May 2021.
+The next intake for this course will be in Sep 2021.
 Registration will be available six weeks prior to the course commencement date.

 <a id="etp2gst-ta-id"></a>
 ### **Executive Tax Programme Level II (Goods and Services Tax)**